 How do I Increase my Dota 2 MMR Ranking?

 In general, when you win, your MMR will go up, and when you lose, your MMR will go down.
-Win/loss is the primary criteria used to update MMR, but individual performance also plays a role, especially when our uncertainty about your MMR is high.
+Win/loss is the primary criteria to update MMR, but individual performance also plays a role, especially when our uncertainty about your MMR is high.
 It is possible for an individual MMR to increase after a loss or decrease after a win, but, in general, the winning team’s average MMR will increase and the losing team’s MMR will decrease.
+(Extracted from Official Dota 2 blogpost)

-For image proof that no increase in MMR after a win in ranked match see images below.
+For image proof of an inconsistent increase in MMR see images below.

-You mentioned Uncertainty in above point, What is it?
+You mentioned Uncertainty in the above point, What is it?

 Uncertainty is the standard deviation of a player’s Dota 2 MMR ranking.
 Let’s see what role it plays according to Dota 2 Wiki.